uts-c3/c3_soft_page/README.md

 # How to update the site:

-- Merge the request
-- Pull the changes
 - Use hugo to generate the new `Public` folder (`hugo -t academic`)

 and then: